 Autonomy: we can make decisions about our own lives without coercion or punishment from others (often the threat of being ostracised, put down, or worse) .
 E.g. we can choose our occupation, our partner (including whether to have one), our living arrangements and our spiritual orientation (including whether to have one).

-Ease with Uncertainty: we know and accept that there’s a lot of uncertainty in life and we’ve found our peace with that.
-We don’t reach for rigid, dogmatic, or black and white views of people or the world as a way to make the world feel ‘under control’.
+Ease with Uncertainty: we know and accept that there’s a lot of uncertainty in life but we've learnt enough about how the world works - people, society, economics, politics, that we're not overwhelmed by it.
+We’ve found our peace with it.
+We don’t reach for rigid, dogmatic, or black and white views of people or the world as a way to make it feel ‘under control’.

 Belonging: we feel like we belong to a group.
 We are known, we’re expected to participate and it’s noticed if we are absent.
 This may be family, friends, work, sport teams, interest groups, political groups, religious groups – any group where you know there’s a seat at the table reserved for you.